chohbein/GAN/README.md

 Issue: generations are too similar to the image, lacking monet style.
 Also, black hole artifacts appearing.
 fix: ReLU -> LeakyReLU, reduce content preservation metric, raise monet style incentive

+Conclusion for iteration 2.
+This iteration's architecture was comprised of using a U-Net generator paired with the text-to-image translator CLIP as a feature extractor for the source photos.
+Incorporated loss from CLIP monet style loss + CLIP content loss of original photo, and adversarial loss from the PatchGAN discriminator.
+We fell short on this iteration.
+I found it very challenging to balance style and content loss, reduce artifacts in the generations, maintaing monet brush style.